arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### Using `sudo` (Superuser Do)

-Many system operations require administrator privileges to prevent accidental or malicious modifications to critical system files.
-The `sudo` command allows you to execute commands with superuser privileges temporarily.
+Many system operations require administrator privileges to prevent unintended modifications to critical system files.
+The `sudo` command allows you to run commands with superuser privileges *temporarily*.

-For example, installing software requires elevated privileges, so you would use `sudo apt install package-name`.
-Similarly, editing system configuration files like `sudo nano /etc/network/interfaces` needs superuser access.
+For example, installing software usually requires elevated privileges, so you would use `sudo apt install package-name`.

 ```bash
 sudo apt install package-name
 ```

+Similarly, editing system configuration files like `sudo nano /etc/network/interfaces` needs superuser access.

 ```bash
 sudo nano /etc/network/interfaces
 ```

-When controlling system services with commands like `sudo systemctl restart networking`, or accessing protected directories such as `sudo ls /root`, you will be prompted for your password before the command executes.
+When controlling system services with commands like `sudo systemctl restart networking`, or accessing protected directories such as `sudo ls /root`, you will be prompted for your password before the command runs.
 This security measure proves that critical system changes are intentional and authenticated.

 ```bash
 sudo systemctl restart networking